 Until May 2012, I was an undergraduate at Harvard, where I studied ancient and Renaissance history.
 As a student, I wrote a column about women at the university for The Crimson, was an editor at The Advocate and worked for the head of the Harvard library.
 From 2010 to 2011, I was a Ledecky Fellow at Harvard Magazine.

 After graduation, I spent a year studying ancient papyrus and early Christianity at Oxford as a Henry Fellow.
-I live in New York, where I am an assistant editor at The New York Review of Books.
+I live in New York, where I am an editor at The New York Review of Books.